wwt/ansiblefest2021-molecule-cml-demo/README.md

 ## Solution Requirements

-* This workflow requires a GitHub actions-runner that has access to your lab environment.
+* GitHub actions-runner that has access to your lab environment.
-* This workflow also requires API access to your Infoblox appliances.
+* API access to your Infoblox appliances.
-* Permissions on the CML instance you are targeting to build a new topology
+* Permissions on the CML instance you are targeting to build a new topology.

 ## Component Information